Code-Institute-Submissions/EdHarty-Golf_janResub/README.md

 ### Create Tee time Page
 - A form that requires the user to select the tee time details.
-Full name and contact telephone number are prefilled if the user has created a account.
+Full name and contact telephone number are prefilled if the user has created an account.
 The user will then need to select a date, time, number of players.